holmsj/aem-guides-wknd/docs/sling-dynamic-include-aemaacs.md

 This tutorial will quickly allow you to deploy a fork of the AEM Guides WKND project configured for Sling Dynamic Include to understand concepts and try out settings.
 The example can be deployed to a local AEMaaCS SDK Stack (preferred) or an AEMaaCS Sandbox.

-> Skill level: 202 - Intermediate to Advanced
+> Skill level: 202 - Intermediate

 Prerequisites